richardpj/react-use-dux/README.md

 ### ReduxContext and reduxBatchUpdateMiddleware

 Before you can use the hook, you must provide your Redux store via `ReduxContext.Provider`.
-Additionally it is recommended that you apply the supplied `reduxBatchUpdateMiddleware` in order to guarantee that actions that may cause cascading re-renders will be batched into one render.
+Additionally it is recommended that you apply the supplied `reduxBatchUpdateMiddleware` to your store in order to guarantee that actions that may cause cascading re-renders will be batched into one render.
 This is due to the way that `react-use-dux` uses the built in state hook under the hood.
-It is envisioned that this react will prevent these setState cascading updates in the future so hopefully this feature can be removed in a later release.
+It is envisioned that react will prevent these setState cascading updates in the future so hopefully this feature can be removed in a later release.

 ```jsx
 import {createStore, compose, applyMiddleware} from 'redux';